CMZoo Auxiliary Volunteers.

 - To aid the Zoo’s education program by providing docent guide service for school groups and related organizations, and providing liaison with other educational institutions.

 - To work with the Zoo staff toward increased utilization of the zoological park and its facilities.

-- Provide classroom “Safari” instruction and Zoo tours based on approved curriculum to students in the Pikes Peak region from grades 2 and up.
+- Provide classroom “Safari” instruction and Zoo tours based on approved curriculum to students in the Pikes Peak region from Kindergarten and up.
 See details on Docent lead tours

 - Provide puppet and slide shows on zoos and animals for grades preschool through 2.